lojones/blog-agent-data/revise-blog-post-conclusion.md

 - Return only the string: "DONE"

 IF the conclusion fails ANY criteria (<80% compliance):
-- Return the entire article with a rewritten conclusion
+- Return the just the rewritten conclusion
-- Maintain the original article's introduction and body
+- Do not include any other text in your response other than the rewritten conclusion
 - Ensure the new conclusion:
   * Better summarizes key points
   * Includes stronger CTA